Brenden-Lai/Google-Capstone-Project/README.md

 I needed to know how casual riders and annual members differ to answer our business task.

-Our business task: To convert our current casuals into members.
+Our business task: To convert our current casuals riders into annual members.

 -- PREPARE

 For this project, I was provided a bicycle dataset under Divvy that was made avaliable by Motivate International Inc. under this license [here](https://ride.divvybikes.com/data-license-agreement).
-Because this dataset was provided and collected by the company, it is a reliable source that is ready to use for cleaning and analyzing.
+Because this dataset was provided and collected by the company, it is a reliable and trustworthy source that is ready to use for cleaning and analyzing.
+But note that data-privacy issues prohibit you from using riders’ personally identifiable information.
+This means that you won’t be able to connect pass purchases to credit card numbers to determine if casual riders live in the Cyclistic service area or if they have purchased multiple single passes.

 -- PROCESS

 1. To begin the cleaning process, I first had to choose which program to use.
-I decided to use R, as it was a programming language that could handle the sheer amount of data that was provided and because I wanted to showcase some of the R skills that I received from the Google Data Analytics program.
+I decided to use R, as it was a programming language that could handle the sheer amount of data that was provided, and because I wanted to showcase some of the R skills that I received from the Google Data Analytics program.

 2. Next, I imported the dataset into RStudio Desktop using read.csv.

 3. I then checked the column names to make sure that they were all the same in order to merge them into one file.

-4. Merge into a single file.
+4. Merge the dataset into a single file.

-5. Inspected the merged file to ensure that there were no problems.
+5. Inspected the merged file using View, str, and other syntax to ensure that there were no problems.

 6. Removed columns that weren't necessary for analysis.

-7. Created new columns for date, month, day, and year of each ride
+7. Created new columns for date, month, day, and year of each rider.

 8. Created a ride_length column in minutes which took the difference between the ended_at column and the started_at column.